dlbbld/clean-chess/README.md

 Below I write my motivation for programming this chess API.

 ## Threefold repetition and fifty-moves
-When I want to check a game for occurrence of a threefold repetition or the fifty-moves I could not find any software providing a reasonable way to do it.
+When I wanted to check a game for the occurrence of a threefold repetition or the fifty moves, I could not find any software providing a reasonable way to do it.

-The only way to check this I found in dozens of chess programs is playing through the game move by move, and the software then announcing threefold for fifty-moves if it occurs.
+The only way to check this I found in dozens of chess programs is playing through the game move by move, and the software then announces threefold for fifty moves if it occurs.

-To check a game for possible threefold claims on the next move, so possibly the player missed a chance to claim threefold I found nothing, nada, nothing at all.
+To check a game for possible threefold claims on the next move, so possibly the player missed a chance to claim threefold, I found nothing, nada, nothing at all.

-For this reason I implemented a report which shows the the threefolds and fifty-moves in a game.
+For this reason, I implemented a report which shows the threefolds and fifty moves in a game.

 ## Unwinnability and dead position
-The situation with existing chess programs not being able to correctly determine unwinnability and dead positions is very dissatisfying to me.
+Current chess programs cannot correctly determine unwinnability and dead positions for all positions, and as a result, the game result for some games is incorrect.
-Accuracy is a key element of chess.
-Thus this not affect many games, common chess software sets the result incorrectly for some games.
-The [Chess Unwinnability Analyzer (CHA)](https://github.com/miguel-ambrona/D3-Chess) provides an algorithm to overcome this shortcoming of existing chess programs and as such I implemented the algorithm in Java.
+The [Chess Unwinnability Analyzer (CHA)](https://github.com/miguel-ambrona/D3-Chess) provides an algorithm to close the gap.
+I implemented the algorithm in Java.

 ## Java chess API
-There are several Java chess API but because this chess API is about game deciding situations of having a potential draw or not, I did not want to rely on other chess API's, for I want to be sure that what I have is 100% correct.
-Because I heavily rely on tests and PGNs are indispensable in tests, I implemented a PGN reader and writer along.
+There are several Java chess API, but because this chess API is about game-deciding situations of having a potential draw or not, I did not want to rely on other chess APIs, for I want to be sure that what I have is 100% correct.
+Because I heavily rely on tests and PGNs are indispensable in tests, I implemented a PGN reader and writer.
 And because these tests must be accurate, I spent a lot of time making the PGN reader accurate for every situation.

 # Threefold repetition and fifty-moves